-- Tip-overs that are caused by changing direction or turning your forklift too fast or sharp.
+- Tip-overs are caused by changing direction or turning your forklift too fast or sharp.

 - Colliding with some objects, vehicles, or even pedestrians that might result in your load to fall

-- Collisions with other objects or pedestrians; this hazard is increasing its potential because of the swinging of the tail or even the rear end of the forklift widely to each side of the reverse turn.
+- Collisions with other objects or pedestrians; this hazard increases its potential because of swinging, even the rear end of the forklift widely to each side of the reverse turn.

 As we mentioned a while ago, we don’t want to get your life in danger.
 Thus, we have accumulated the things, recommendations, and requirements that you should keep in mind to avoid these dangers from happening.

-- We also recommend you to make a safer turn, most notably if you are going to turn your forklift in narrow aisles and confined areas.
+- We also recommend you make a safer turn, most notably if you will turn your forklift in narrow aisles and confined areas.
 It is because when your forklift makes some turn a corner, expect that the forklift’s rear end will swing widely in the opposite direction of the turn.

 - Reduce your driving speed when you make a turn

 - Make sure that you will never make a turn on decline or incline grade.
-If you are going to turn your forklift on a grade, expect that your forklift might experience tip-over even if you make some turn in a small grade.
+If you will turn your forklift on a grade, expect that your forklift might experience tip-over even if you make some turn in a small grade.

 - Keep in mind that you should not make a turn when your forks were raised.

-- Make sure that you will have an advanced planning of route as well as the entire turns
+- Make sure that you will have advanced planning of the route as well as the entire turn.

 Reversing the Forklift

-If you are going to reverse your forklift, it will increase the susceptibility in both accidents and injuries.
+If you reverse your forklift, it will increase the susceptibility in both accidents and injuries.
 The following are the hazards that you might experience if you are going to reverse your forklift.

 - Colliding with other objects or even with the other forklifts.